DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

  - The computational effort increases with the complexity of the strategy and depends on the timing and degree of the transparency provided by the manager.
  - Window dressing and high turnover can compromise the results because the results are attributed to a snapshot of the portfolio.
  - If the portfolio has illiquid securities, stale pricing may underestimate the risk exposure of the strategy.

+## Portfolio Reporting and Review

+### Portfolio Reporting

+- A portfolio asset allocation report, which may reflect strategic asset allocation targets
+- A performance summary report for the current (often year-to-date) period
+- A detailed performance report, which may include asset class and/or individual security performance
+- A historical performance report covering the period since the inception of the client’s investment strategy
+- A contribution and withdrawal report for the current period
+- A purchase and sale report for the current period
+- A currency exposure report detailing the effects of exchange rate fluctuations
+- An accompanying letter that provides market commentary, investment context, education, and other advice